Kensington and Richmond line of the LSWR: District Railway

-The Metropolitan District Railway extended from Earls Court to Hammersmith (Broadway) on 9 September 1874.
+The Metropolitan District Railway (MDR) extended from Earls Court to Hammersmith (Broadway) on 9 September 1874.
 By the Metropolitan District Railway Act 1875 (38 & 39 Vict. c. ccviii), the District Railway secured running powers over the LSWR line to Richmond New station, in return for giving up other routes that it had been planning.
-Under the same act the District Railway constructed a half-mile link from its Hammersmith station to the K&R, climbing at 1 in 46 to what was to be known as Studland Road Junction.
+Under the same act the District Railway constructed a half-mile link from its Hammersmith station to the K&R, climbing at 1-in-46 to what was to be known as Studland Road Junction.
 The engineering, which included the rebuilding of Hammersmith station, was substantial.
 District Railway trains reached Richmond on 1 June 1877; traffic was good from the start, with 54,000 passengers carried in the first month, but some difficulty and a few unpleasant accidents were caused by the considerable difference between the levels of the District carriage floors and the low LSWR platforms.

 The District Railway had further expansion plans, and on 1 July 1879 it opened a new line from Bedford Park Junction, Turnham Green, to Ealing Broadway, and overnight became the dominant user of the Kensington and Richmond line; the running powers for this line and its offshoots were protected in the Metropolitan District Railway Act 1877 (40 & 41 Vict. c. ccxxxiii).